OfficeDev/office-js-docs-pr/docs/resources/resources-github-copilot-prompt-library.md

 The following sections contain prompts for multiple scenarios when developing and publishing add-ins.

+> [!TIP]
-> [!TIP] Switch out the italicized phrases in the prompts to experiment with related scenarios.
+> Switch out the phrases between asterisks in the prompts to experiment with related scenarios.

 ### Guidance for getting started